patrickbwarren/inkscape-survex-export/README.md

 on the survey is correct of course, but as it locates the entrance only to within a 100m square it's not really accurate enough.

-We add these entrance co-ordinates to the survex file together with a pair of convenience `*cs` commands to georeference the `.svx` file.
-I choose here to specify the entrance using the 10-figure NGR in the SE square of the British National Grid (BNG), and specify the output to be in the `EPSG:7405` co-ordinate reference system (CRS) which stands for the BNG plus the ODN (Ordnance Datum Newlyn) height.
+I add these entrance co-ordinates to the survex file together with a pair of convenience `*cs` commands to georeference the `.svx` file: choosing here to `*fix` the entrance using a 10-figure NGR in the SE square of the British National Grid (BNG), and specifying the output to be in the `EPSG:7405` (BNG plus ODN) co-ordinate reference system (CRS).
 This may seem overkill but it gets the CRS meta-data into the `.3d` file in a form suitable for onward processing.
+Also I have adopted the convention of exporting the entrance (station `0` in `path4342`) out to the top level, and equating it to a new station named `entrance`.
+Finally, the entrance altitude (1400ft = 425m) has been added, although irrelevant for present purposes.

-Thus the file (`mossdale_ulsaj89.svx`) contains
+Thus the final file (`mossdale_ulsaj89.svx`) contains
 ```
 *cs OSGB:SE
 *cs out EPSG:7405